palday/JellyMe4.jl/README.md

 ## Purpose
-One of the difficulties in transitioning to a new programming language is not just learning how to do things in the new language, but the difference in the package ecosystem. `RCall` helps with both aspects when moving from R to Julia, at least when it comes to basic data manipulation. `JellyMe4` takes advantage of `RCall`'s extensibility to provide a way to transfer mixed-effects models fit between R's `lme4` and Julia's `MixedEffectsModels`.
-This means that it is now possible to fit a model in Julia, but then take advantage of existing R packages for examing the model such as `car` and `effects`.
+One of the difficulties in transitioning to a new programming language is not just learning how to do things in the new language, but the difference in the package ecosystem. `RCall` helps with both aspects when moving from R to Julia, at least when it comes to basic data manipulation. `JellyMe4` takes advantage of `RCall`'s extensibility to provide a way to transfer mixed-effects models fit between R's `lme4` and Julia's `MixedModels`.
+This means that it is now possible to fit a model in Julia, but then take advantage of existing R packages for examining the model such as `car` and `effects`.

 ## Installation